-Fairy Meadow is located approximately 4 kilometres north of Wollongong along the Princes Highway.
-It is a thriving business centre.
+Fairy Meadow is located approximately four kilometres north of Wollongong along the Princes Highway.

-The Guest family farm, 40 acres, ran from Ellengowan, opposite Daisy Street, to Cabbage Tree Lane.
+The Guest family farm as 40 acres and ran from Ellengowan, opposite Daisy Street, to Cabbage Tree Lane.
 Milk was delivered twice a day to customers in Wollongong and sent to Sydney each day by the Milk Train.

 The business outgrew the cafe kitchen and in 1928 a bakery was built at Fairy Meadow on a block that was part of the farm property.
 It was the only commercial building between Fairy Meadow School and Cabbage Tree Lane.

 The Guest Cake business started in the midst of the Great Depression and the work was hard and the hours long.
-Cakes and pies had to be cheap so that people could afford to buy them.
-Fred's three sons, Frank, Fred and Herb, followed him into the business and worked together for 55 years.
-(Voice of the Seniors, Issue No.11, Feb 1992; Ryan, 1986)
+Cakes and pies had to be cheap so people could afford to buy them.
+Fred's three sons, Frank, Fred and Herb, followed him into the business and worked together for 55 years (Voice of the Seniors, Issue No.11, Feb 1992; Ryan, 1986).

 In 1881 Beadle asked that the receiving office be made a Post Office as "besides being in attendance all day the same as a regular post officer … I am obliged to be in attendance at 9pm and 2am daily to exchange bags with the mailman.
 For this I only receive five pounds per annum".